 New Mexico Licensure by Reciprocity

 After you have earned your psychology license in New Mexico, you will need to renew it by July 1 every other year (the Board will notify you whether your license expires in odd- or even-numbered years).
-Registration fees are $500 each time you renew and you can renew online through MyLicense.
+Registration fees are $500 each time you renew and you can renew online.

-To be eligible for license renewal, you must complete 40 hours of continuing education (CE) by the end of each two-year renewal period.
-Of these 40 hours, at least four must be in topics related to cultural diversity (and two of these hours must be specifically in ethnic diversity) and at least five hours must be from activities related to education in ethics.
+To be eligible for license renewal, you must complete 40 hours of continuing professional education (CPE) by the end of each two-year renewal period.
+Of these 40 hours, at least two must be on topics related to cultural diversity, four must be in equity and inclusion, and at least four hours must be from activities related to education in ethics.
 Of the 40 required total hours, at least 15 of these hours must come from the Board’s category I activities, which include formal seminars sponsored by recognized organizations and graduate-level coursework in psychology.
 Category II activities include teaching, authoring academic works, and presenting at conferences.
 For a full list of approved CE activities and rules, see the Board’s website.